Mini-XML 4.0 Programming Manual

 Return Value

-0 on success, -1 on failure
+true on success, false on failure

 Discussion

+This function sets the value of an integer node.
 The node is not changed if it (or its first child) is not an integer node.

 mxmlSetOpaque